alex65536/day20/README.md

 The server is up now!
 Grab the invite link from the logs and register the admin user with it.

 Then, configure the rooms.
 You can have as many rooms as you want.
-Also note that static IP is not required to run a room, you can run it on any device that has stable Internet connection.
+Also note that static IP is not required to run a room, you can run it on any device that has stable enough Internet connection.

-First, go to your profile in the web UI, click Room tokens and create a new room token.
+First, go to your profile in the web UI, click _Room tokens_ and create a new room token.
 Download it and save it into `token.txt`.

 Then, install